A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-\begin{definition} The \emph{restricted barycentric subdivision} $\bary_{res}(\H)$ of a hypergraph $\H$ is the subcomplex of $\bary(\Delta(\H))$ induced by the vertices representing hyperedges of $\H$. \end{definition} We show examples of these objects for a single hypergraph in Figure~\ref{fig:rest_bary_ex}.
+\begin{definition} The \emph{restricted barycentric subdivision (ResBS)}, $\bary_{res}(\H)$, of a hypergraph $\H$ is the subcomplex of $\bary(\Delta(\H))$ induced by the vertices corresponding to hyperedges of $\H$. \end{definition} We show examples of these objects for a single hypergraph in Figure~\ref{fig:rest_bary_ex}.
+This hypergraph will serve as a running example to illustrate the various homology theories in subsequent subsections.